mithril-security/.github/profile/README.md

 ## 🏠 Who are we?

-Mithril Security is a deeptech cybersecurity startup dedicated to make data analysis more secure and privacy friendly.
+Mithril Security is a startup aiming to make privacy-friendly data science easy - so data scientists and data owners can collaborate without friction.

-Mithril Security provides a zero-trust middleware for AI, to enable users to benefit from AI without revealing their data.
-We help AI providers secure their client’s data to gain their trust, and facilitate compliance in highly regulated areas.
-We leverage confidential computing to guarantee users’ privacy, through end-to-end encryption.
+Our solutions apply Privacy Enhancing Technologies and security best practices, like Differential Privacy and Confidential Computing.

 ## 🔐 Protect data at all times

-Our goal is to give users the power to utilize cutting-edge security with BlindAI to gain from AI predictions without jeopardizing user data.
-AI forecasts can be obtained with the assurance that they have never been divulged or made plain, even when working with sensitive data.
-Data is still end-to-end protected because of the hardware security offered by Intel SGX on top of the software layer we offer (at rest, in transit, and in use).

-Although a traditional AI identification system exposes data, our method keeps it safe.
+Our goal is to give data owners and data scientists a simple privacy framework for data science collaboration.
+Which is why we're building the first open-source privacy toolkit for data exploration, AI training, *and* deployment.

+We have two projects:
+- [BastionLab](https://github.com/mithril-security/bastionlab), an access-control privacy solution with which we handle data exploration and AI training.
+- [BlindAI](https://github.com/mithril-security/blindai), a confidential inference server for deployement.

-## Show your support
+## ⭐ Show your support

-Don't hesitate to navigate through our repositories and give us a ⭐️ if you liked one of our projects !
+You can go check out our repositories and give us a ⭐️ if you liked one of our projects!